 Powerball and Mega Millions prizes are shared based on contributions made to the prize pool by all member lotteries of the Powerball Group and the Mega Millions Group of the Multi-State Lottery Association ("MUSL").
 All Powerball and Mega Millions grand prizes won by players who purchase tickets in Tennessee are funded from pooled contributions by all participating lottery states.
-For Powerball and Mega Millions, the contributions are held by MUSL in trust for the TEL and are paid, at the option of the prize winner, in either a lump-sum, or thirty (30) annual installments for Powerball or twenty-six (26) annual payments for Mega Millions.
+For Powerball and Mega Millions, the contributions are held by MUSL in trust for the TEL and are paid, at the option of the prize winner, in either a lump-sum, or thirty (30) annual payments.
 Lump-sum payments are discounted to present value, as calculated by MUSL for the Powerball game, and the Mega Millions Consortium Group for the Mega Millions game.
+On March 21, 2015, the TEL had one Powerball jackpot winner in Fiscal Year 2015.